Connection between Schubert polynomials and top Lascoux polynomials: Relations between top Lascoux polynomials and Schubert polynomials

 In this subsection, we interpret the standardization map $\std_{m,n}$ in terms of diagrams.
 Recall that each snowy weak composition $\alpha$ is associated with a labeled diagram $\snow(D(\alpha))$.
 Each permutation $w$ is associated with the Rothe diagram $RD(w)$.
 We describe the relationship between $\snow(D(\alpha))$ and $RD(\std_{m,n}(\alpha))$.

 \begin{exa} Consider the snowy weak composition $\alpha = (0,4,2)$.
 Let $m = 4$ and $n = 3$.
 Let $w = \std_{m,n}(\alpha) = [3,1,5,2,4]$.
 We depict $\snow(D(\alpha))$ and $RD(w)$ as follows:

-We observe that both diagrams live in the first $n$ rows and $m$ columns.
-Imagine that we put $RD(w)$ in an $n \times m$ box and rotate it by $180^\circ$.
-Then take its complement within the $n \times m$ box.
-What we get is exactly $\snow(D(\alpha))$ without labels.
+We observe that both diagrams live in the first $3$ rows and $4$ columns.
+Imagine that we ignore the labels of $\snow(D(\alpha))$ and put it in an $3 \times 4$ box.
+Then we take its complement within the box and rotate the box by $180^\circ$.
+What we get is exactly $RD(w)$.

 \end{exa}